What are individual tax deductions?

 Getting in the habit:

 Being organised with your expenses is a good habit to get into.
-Keep a clear record of your expenses, such as an excel sheet or even a note pad if you prefer.
+So make sure you keep a clear record of your expenses, such as an excel sheet or even a note pad if you prefer.
 Keep your receipts all in the same, safe place and split them into months so they are easier to provide at tax time.
 Separate envelopes or folders is the simplest way to separate them – just write the month on the outside and you’ll easily keep track.